Generalized negligible morphisms and their tensor ideals: -negligible morphisms and their tensor ideals

 \subsection{Preliminaries}

 In the following let $R$ be a local ring with maximal ideal $\mathfrak{m}$.
 We assume $\C_R$ (or sometimes simply $\C$) to be a monoidal rigid spherical category whose $\Hom$ spaces are free $R$-modules and such that $End(\one) = R$ (see e.g. \cite[Section 4.7]{EGNO} for details).
-Recall that this implies, in particular, that there exist, for each object $X$ in $\C_R$, canonical morphisms
+For simplicity we additionally assume that $\C_R$ is braided.
+Otherwise we would have to distinguish between left thick ideals and right thick ideals and between partial and modified traces for the left and right versions.
+However, the followings notions make sense without the added \emph{braided} if one is willing to either work with left or right versions of these.